 So as Mark and I began to pray about opportunities, I began to ask Shawna questions about being a Realtor.
 I wanted to know the good, the bad, the ugly.
 As I learned more, I began to see how God had used Shawna to bless me but I realized Shawna didn't go above and beyond because I was her friend.
 She went above and beyond because that is who she is!
 I have always loved looking at homes (we built our home in 2008 and loved every moment of it!) and I love people, and I am a nerd who loves paperwork so it all made sense!
 Teaching is an extremely rewarding occupation where you are able to serve.
 You are blessed SO MUCH by your students and their families and I pray I was a blessing to them as well.
 It was very important to me that if I was going to work outside the home, I wanted it to be my ministry.
 I wanted a way I could still serve others.
 As we prayed through, Mark and I both agreed God was opening the door into real estate.

-I have been a Realtor now for four years and am so GRATEFUL for each client and family God has given me to serve.
+I have been a Realtor now for six years and am so GRATEFUL for each client and family God has given me to serve.
 It is a pleasure to help buyers whether purchasing their first home, a new home for a growing family, downsizing once retiring, finding investment properties, or relocating to the Abilene area.
 It is an honor to serve sellers as it is emotional to leave a house you have made a home.
 I am especially honored when I can help a family sell a home for an estate or aging parent.
 I know the emotions behind those decisions and I pray God uses me to ease some of that stress.

 This is my story.
 The journey that brought me to be a Realtor.
 I am blessed every day to do something I am passionate about and absolutely LOVE!